oatlog/oatlog/doc/extended_abstract/main.typ

 Oatlog is in-progress work and is missing many features of the egglog language.
 This is well illustrated by the egglog test suite, with oatlog passing 16 of the 93 tests.
 Almost all test failures are due to oatlog not yet implementing extraction, `:merge`, or rulesets.
-The fact that oatlog runs all rules together prevents `(check <expr>)` from being implementable, so as a temporary workaround it is therefore compiled to a no-op.
+The fact that oatlog currently runs all rules together prevents `(check <expr>)` from being implementable, so as a temporary workaround it is therefore compiled to a no-op.
 Since `check` is crucial for tests, we instead verify oatlog's correctness by executing it and egglog in lockstep and comparing the number of e-nodes in each relation after each application of rules.